bastisk/skbase/README.md

 SKBase - a web filemanager
 ======
-SKBase is a small an lightweight web filemanager.
+SKBase is a small and lightweight web filemanager.

 Installation
 ------------